Adaickalavan/quantum/README.md

     ![](docs/_static/quantum_fourier_transform.png)

-    Use Quantum Fourier Transform to deduce the frequency encoded in the quantum states.
+    Use Quantum Fourier Transform to deduce the frequencies present in a quantum register.